DeMarcoLab/fibsem/fibsem/segmentation/README.md

 validate_config.py - Used by labelling.py, train.py, and inference.py to ensure that the config.yml file contains all of the correct parameters.

+config.yml - Config file that contains all of the necessary directories and parameters for labelling.py, train.py, and inference.py.

+### Segmentation Examples
+Data - raw data images can be found in docs/imgs/raw

+Labels - Segmentation Labels can be found in docs/imgs/labels

+Combined - Labels superimposed on the raw data can be found in docs/imgs/combined